iztiar/iztiar-core/docs/Installation.md

 ### install.sh development notes ###

+As the script is expected to be run from a http get, it is supposed (required ?) to be one-piece: no external function can be used here.

+Nonetheless, we have probably to write it so that each dependant package be easily maintained:

+- have a 'iztiar-core' part
+- have a 'iztiar-core-cli' part
+- have a 'iztiar-code-ui' part
+- and so on.

+Also, all our installed packages, and the future installed plugins will be NPM packages.
+We prefer:

+- keep the NPM packages away from the live data (seems obvious)
+- keep the Iztiar NPM packages and their dependancies away from maybe already installed other packages.

+What to do:

 - check that we are run by root
 - accept command-line arguments

+    - iztiar-core
+        - install NPM directory (default to /usr/lib/iztiar) -- maybe not this one

+    - iztiar-core-cli
-    - storage directory
+        - storage directory (default to /var/lib/iztiar)
-    - account name
+        - account name (default to iztiar)
-    - account uid
+        - account uid (system default)
-    - account gid
+        - account gid (system default)
-    - environment name
+        - environment name (default to production)
-    - controller name
+        - controller name (application default)
-    - controller ports
+        - controller ports (application default)
-    - broker ports
+        - broker ports (application default)
+    - iztiar-core-ui
+        - admin initial user (default to admin)
+        - admin initial password (default to admin)
 - detect, gather and later install all prerequisites
     - the latest Node.js LTS version
     - development and compilation tools for the host: gcc-c++, make, python3, 'Development Tools' group

-    - mongodb software
+    - mongodb software -- or another database service ?

 - interactively ask to the user the configuration informations if they have not been provided in the command-line
 - may propose a set of Iztiar base packages
 - display a summary of: